 Concentrates are a general group of products that contain a concentrated amount of cannabinoids, while extracts are a specific type of concentrate.

 Concentrates are just that, a concentration of cannabinoids in a small volume or amount.
-One example of a common cannabis concentrate is kief.
+One example is kief.

-Kief is made up of the cannabis plant’s resin glands, also known as trichomes, containing much of the plant’s terpenes and cannabinoids.
+Kief comprises the cannabis plant’s resin glands and trichomes, containing much of the plant’s terpenes and cannabinoids.

 This means that kief is essentially concentrated cannabis – it’s the most potent part of the plant in terms of cannabinoid concentration.